Varicella and Herpes Zoster Infections

 It is strongly recommended that all OHCP be immune to the VZV.
 OHCP are considered immune only if they have documentation of:

 There is one monovalent varicella vaccine (Varivax) licensed for use in adults (Table 4).
 It is derived from the Oka strain live attenuated VZV grown sequentially in cultures of human embryonic lung cells, embryonic guinea-pig cells, and human diploid cells.
-Zostavax is a high-potency formulation varicella vaccine (Table 4) for the prevention of HZ in adults older than 60 years of age.
-It is derived from the same Oka strain of live attenuated VZV as Varivax.
+Zostavax is a high-potency formulation Varivax vaccine (Table 4) for the prevention of HZ in adults older than 60 years of age.
+A new adjuvanted recombinant subunit zoster vaccine (Shingrix) has superseded Zostavax as the vaccine of choice for HZ prevention and is recommended for immunocompetent adults ≥50 years age.
+Of note, individuals previously vaccinated with Zostavax are recommended to receive Shingrix vaccination.20

 |Varivax||Preexposure||2 SC doses 4-8 weeks apart||Injection site or generalized varicella-like rash (1-5%); fever (10%); anaphylaxis in persons with history of allergic reaction to neomycin or gelatin.|